 The Director of Central Management Services is required to appoint a grievance committee to hear Step 4 grievances comprising two employees of Central Management Services and one Commission employee with experience and knowledge in personnel administration and employee relations.
 The Director is allowed to substitute another agency employee in the absence of a Commission employee.
-There were no Step 4 grievance committee meetings with Commission employees during fiscal year 2017.
-Central Management Services indicated there were seven Rules Grievances filed during fiscal year 2017 and 25 pending at the 4th level as of June 30, 2017.
 Central Management Services had not scheduled a grievance committee for many years.
-The Civil Service Commission made a concerted effort to insure that pending grievances were addressed by the grievance committee in the coming fiscal year as discussed in quarterly meetings with Central Management Services regarding this issue as well as the creation of a rule regarding an expedited method to address such grievances.
+The Civil Service Commission made a concerted effort to ensure that pending grievances were addressed by the grievance committee in 2018 as discussed in quarterly meetings with Central Management Services regarding this issue as well as the creation of a rule regarding an expedited method to address such grievances.
+As a result of this concerted effort, a grievance committee was conducted by Central Management Services on September 15, 2017 at which Commission staff participated.
+Central Management Services indicated there were 19 Rules Grievances at the 4th level at July 1, 2017 and 14 at the 4th level as of June 30, 2018.
+The number of Rules Grievances that were dismissed, withdrawn or resolved without a hearing was 13.